Full question:

 Answer:

-1. An Affidavit of Death of Trustee and Consent of Successor Trustee.
-This should be recorded for each real property held in a living trust.
-This affidavit is recorded with a certified copy of the death certificate.
-When it is recorded, it changes the title of the property from the trustee (usually the settlor) who has died and into the names of the new trustee(s).
+- Affidavit of Death of Trustee and Consent of Successor Trustee: This must be recorded for each real property held in the trust and should include a certified copy of the death certificate.
+Recording this changes the title from the deceased trustee to the new trustee(s).

-3. If a living trust will transfer the ownership of the real property from parents to children or any other manner exempt from property tax reassessment then the appropriate exemption form should be filled out and mailed to the county assessor's office.
+- Exemption Form: If the living trust transfers ownership from parents to children or another exempt manner, complete the appropriate exemption form and send it to the county assessor's office.

-Due to the complexities that may occur, I suggest consulting a local attorney who can review all the facts and documents involved.
+Due to the complexities involved, it’s advisable to consult a local attorney who can review all relevant facts and documents.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.